Gilone/fenghao.github.com/about.md

 <h4>UESTC training team for National Mathematical Contest in Modeling | Oct 2017-Oct 2018</h4>
 <h5>Team Leader, awarded the Provincial 3rd Prize of National Contest in Mathematical Modeling for College Students</h5>
-<h6>Project 1: Design pricing for moneymaking applications based on dual-objective optimization</h6>
+<h5>Project 1: Design pricing for moneymaking applications based on dual-objective optimization</h5>
 <p>Applied fuction corrcoef in Matlab to calculate the relationship between impact factors; utilized the method of analyzing correlation</p>
 <p>Established a dual-objective optimization model for the optimal total price and task completion </p>
 <p>Utilized the power function to simulate the relationship between competition and pricing</p>

-<h6>Project 2: Sun shadow location model based on simulated annealing algorithm</h6>
+<h5>Project 2: Sun shadow location model based on simulated annealing algorithm</h5>
 <p>Established a single-objective optimization model based on least squares; employed the simulated annealing algorithm to solve it</p>

-Project 3: Analyzing the competition results of a famous athlete Lin Dan and predicting the upcoming result
+<h5>Project 3: Analyzing the competition results of a famous athlete Lin Dan and predicting the upcoming result</h5>
 <p>Preprocessed data; analyzed technical indexes by Spectral Clustering</p>
 <p>Analyzed the functional relation of competition result and 39 technical variables based on regression analysis</p>

-Project 4: A dynamic scheduling model using the Genetic Algorithm
+<h5>Project 4: A dynamic scheduling model using the Genetic Algorithm</h5>
 <p>Applied the Genetic Algorithm with dual codes and constraints in the evolutionary step; generated the optimal scheduling sequence</p>

-Project 5: The influence of the opening of the community on the surrounding roads
+<h5>Project 5: The influence of the opening of the community on the surrounding roads</h5>
 <p>Utilized the simulation modelling method based on VISSIM to established a model simulating traffic conditions
 Conducted quantitative measurement about the impact of three residential types on the traffic</p>